 - Will divert food waste from landfill or incineration through the use of equipment or technologies

-- Are led by New York State businesses, municipalities, or not-for-profits producing greater than one ton of food waste per week
+- Are led by New York State businesses, municipalities, or not-for-profits profits that produce, haul, or recycle greater than one ton of food waste per week

 - The purchase and installation of eligible equipment and technologies